NJ Vein Specialists

 Vein Specialist & Vascular Specialist located in Edison, NJ & Glen Rock, NJ

 One-third of Americans over the age of 45 have vein disease, ranging from varicose veins to serious conditions such as venous ulcers and deep vein thrombosis.
-As vein experts, the physicians at NJ Vein Specialists in Englewood Cliffs, Edison, and Totowa, New Jersey, have extensive experience diagnosing and treating the range of venous diseases that develop in adults.
+As vein experts, the physicians at NJ Vein Specialists in Edison, and Glen Rock, New Jersey, have extensive experience diagnosing and treating the range of venous diseases that develop in adults.
 If you have symptoms such as leg pain and swelling, call one of the offices or book an appointment online today.

 Venous disease refers to problems that develop in the veins throughout your body.
 Your body’s network of veins returns oxygen-depleted blood to your heart.
 Superficial veins collect blood near the skin’s surface and funnel it to the deeper vessels.
 Then the deep veins in your legs, arms, and abdominal cavity are responsible for getting blood back to your heart.

 All veins have one-way valves that keep blood flowing in the right direction.
 However, the veins in your legs face a bigger challenge than other veins because they carry blood up your legs against gravity.